Coronavirus digest: US plans to allow vaccinated foreign travelers | DW | 05.08.2021

 In the Cuban province of Ciego de Avila, hotels have been converted into hospitals, as cases are soaring.

 A new factory is being constructed in Chile, to make doses of China's Sinovac COVID vaccine.
-A production center in Santiago de Chile area and a research facility in Antofagasta have been planned, said the health ministry.
+A production center in the Santiago area and a research facility in Antofagasta have been planned, said the health ministry.

 Chile had stopped producing vaccines 20 years ago when its public health institute shut down.
-Doses from the Sinovac center will be ready by March next year.
+Doses from the Sinovac center should be ready by March next year.

-Olympics organizers reported 31 new cases related to the games, which brought the total since July 1 to 353.
+Olympics organizers reported 31 new cases related to the Games, which brings the total since July 1 to 353.
 Tokyo reported a record high of 5,042 new cases on Thursday, as numbers soar in the city hosting the games.

-Japan is seeing a spike in cases, as authorities plan to impose restrictions on eight more prefectures.
-"The situation on the ground (at hospitals) is extremely severe," said economy minister Yasutoshi Nishimura.
+Japan is seeing a spike in cases and authorities plan to impose restrictions on eight more prefectures.
+"The situation on the ground [at hospitals] is extremely severe," said economy minister Yasutoshi Nishimura.

 Thailand reported a record 20,920 coronavirus cases in a day on Thursday.
-The country has been seeing a surge in cases in recent weeks.
+The country has been seeing a surge in cases over recent weeks.

 Melbourne joined Sydney and Brisbane as it went into yet another lockdown, its sixth so far.
 Some in Australia have blamed the slow rollout of vaccines for the spike in cases in recent weeks.